 Address: 8909 W 179th St, Bucyrus, KS 66013

-Set not too far from the area is the beautiful Overland Park Arboretum featuring more than 300 acres of gardens, more than 1,700 species of plants, and educational resources at every turn.
+Set not too far from the area is the beautiful Overland Park Arboretum, which features more than 300 acres of gardens, more than 1,700 species of plants, and educational resources at every turn.

 Though no outside food is allowed in the gardens, picnic tables are scattered throughout, where you can enjoy a picnic lunch purchased from the gardens’ café.

 What is Kansas City most famous for?

 Kansas City has been known for its mouthwatering barbecue and unique, vibrant, and entertaining jazz culture for decades.
 The city is also the home of the Super Bowl champion Chiefs, as well as the World Series-winning Royals.